qeeqbox/social-analyzer/README.md

 ```

 ## Goals
-- Adding the generic websites detections (These need some reviewing but I will try to add them in 2021)
+- Adding the generic websites detections (These need some reviewing, but I will try to add them in 2021)

 ## Resources
 - api.duckduckgo, google api, nodejs, bootstrap, selectize, jquery and font-awesome